Mecklenburg County, North Carolina

 The reality is sprawl.
 Huntersville has grown rapidly, and the infrastructure is playing catch-up.
 Birkdale Village offers a walkable town center, but outside of that, you are in your car.
 However, for the family that wants a 3,000 sq ft home and good schools under $700k, the trade-off is often worth it.

 Huntersville's growth reflects demand for family-oriented communities with strong schools and recreational access.
-Lake Norman properties command premiums, while family communities offer good value for buyers prioritizing schools and location.
+Lake Norman properties command premiums.
+Family communities offer good value for buyers prioritizing schools and location.
 The combination of Charlotte-Mecklenburg Schools quality, Lake Norman access, and manageable commute creates strong residential demand.

 The market is competitive, especially for properties with lake access or in top school zones.
 New construction communities offer modern amenities, while established neighborhoods provide mature communities.
 For buyers seeking the combination of schools, recreation, and Charlotte access, Huntersville delivers.